imgly/vesdk-cordova/README.md

 With version `3.4.0` the plugin requires a deployment target of 13.0+ for iOS.
 If needed, please update your deployment target inside the `config.xml` as described [here](https://cordova.apache.org/docs/en/latest/config_ref/index.html).

+## Using Capacitor

+You can also use the Cordova plugin in Capacitor through Capacitor's Cordova compatibility layer.

+On iOS, Capacitor detects the Cordova plugin source files, but it does not automatically add the native VideoEditor SDK dependency.
+Before building, add the native SDK manually:

+- CocoaPods: add `pod 'VideoEditorSDK', '~> 11.8'` to `ios/App/Podfile`, then run `pod install`.
+- SwiftPM: add the matching VideoEditor SDK package in Xcode.

+This means the iOS Capacitor path is supported with explicit native dependency setup, not as a zero-config dedicated Capacitor plugin.

 ### Usage

 Each platform requires a separate license file.
 Unlock VideoEditor SDK with a single line of code for both platforms via platform-specific file extensions.